trudygill/SQL-Code-Collection/README.md

-# SQL_Code
+### SQL Code
-Collection of SQL From Different Courses I took
+This is a collection of SQL Code that I wrote From the Different Online Courses I took